Ugondu/MentalHealthAnalysis/README.md

 #### 4. Is there a correlation between PHQ9 score and Acculturative stress scores?

-From the insights generated, acculturative stress shows a significant relationship with PHQ9 score which is a marker for depression amongst international students.
+From the insights generated, acculturative stress shows a significant positive relationship with PHQ9 score which is a marker for depression amongst international students.

 #### 5. Is there a correlation between PHQ9 score and social connectedness scores?

-Our analysis shows that theres is a negative association between social connectedness and depression in the population of the international students.
+Our analysis shows that there is a negative association between social connectedness and depression in the population of the international students.

 #### 6. Is there a correlation between Acculturative stress scores and social connectedness?